Canadian National Committee of the CIE

 Joint CNC/CIE, CIE-USNC and CORM Technical Conference

-The presentations from the Technical Conference, held 28-30 October, 2019, will be available on both the CNC/CIE and CORM websties shortly.
+The presentations from the Technical Conference, held 28-30 October, 2019, are now available.

 Canadian Members on 2019-2023 CIE Board of Administration

 The CNC/CIE is pleased to announce that Dr. Jennifer Veitch will serve as Vice-President Technical and Dr. Lorne Whitehead will serve as a Vice-President without portfolio on the 2019-2023 CIE Board of Administration.
 A complete list of the Officers of the 2019-2023 Board can be found on the CIE website.

 The 8th Meeting of ISO TC274 will be held in Didcot, UK, 8-12 June 2020.
 Registration is now open.

 Local Light and Lighting Events